60" length extends your reach for increased efficiency when cleaning

 Wooden construction is sanded, buffed and double lacquered for strength

-Sturdy shafts won't warp or deteriorate for reliable cleaning
+Durable shafts won't warp or deteriorate for long-lasting use

 Designed for use with floor brushes or acme-thread tools (sold separately)

 OEM stands for original equipment manufacturer, meaning the cartridge was made by the same

 company that made your printer.
 Name brand cartridges are designed to work with specific

 printers and are sometimes the only option if your printer is new or uncommon.